IcecubeCreations/LDA-on-blogs/README.md

 # LDA-on-blogs
 Contains the data and code necessary to run the LDA topic analysis on AK blogs.
+Disclaimer.
+Any change to the parameters or to the source data may create different results.

 ## Requirements
 - Python 3.10